tranlv/cloud-computing-specialization/big-data-processing/README.md

 # **Big Data Processing**

-The prject aims to store and process large airline transportation dataset to answer different types of queries. we will process in batch processing modes (using Hadoop/Cassandra, and separately using Spark) and stream processing mode (using Storm).
+Store and process large airline transportation dataset to answer different types of queries. we will process in batch processing modes (using Hadoop/Cassandra, and separately using Spark) and stream processing mode (using Storm).

 ---